IIYAMA12/mta-annotations-for-lua-language-server/readme.md

 The files in this repository allows you to use Lua-Language-Server extension for MTA san resources.

 ## Why should you care?

-* The language server will inform you about all sort of problems: Type mismatches, missing function arguments, missing variables etc.
+* The language server will inform you about all sorts of problems: type mismatches, missing function arguments, missing variables, etc.
-* You have access to a lot of MTA syntax/autocompletion out of the box.
-The syntax info will remain while writing.
+* You have access to a lot of MTA syntax/autocomplete out of the box.
+The syntax information will remain while writing.
-* You do not have to restart your resource so often to validate if everything is working.
+* You do not have to restart your resource so often in order to validate if everything is working.

+## Links and info

 * [Feature list of Lua-Language-Server](https://luals.github.io/)
 * [More info about annotations](https://luals.github.io/wiki/annotations/)